 W : Weight matrix — it determines how each input dimension is linearly combined

-b : Bias vector — it allows shifting the activation function
+b : : Bias vector — it allows shifting the activation function

-y : Output vector — the result of applying weights and bias to the input
+y : : Output vector — the result of applying weights and bias to the input

 Strengths and Weaknesses:

 Since CNNs perform multiple convolution operations, add non-linear relationships to the convolution results, and continuously update the weights during backpropagation, we believe that performance is a strength of CNNs.
 CNNs should achieve better classification results on images than MLPs and SVMs, because they involve more parameter training than SVMs and extract more spatial information than MLPs.